AdvancedPhotonSource/GSAS-II-tutorials/webdocs/index.rst

 neutron sources.
 It provides structure solution and refinement, as well as extensive visualization capabilities.

-GSAS-II is made available for free use (`see license <https://raw.githubusercontent.com/AdvancedPhotonSource/GSAS-II/master/LICENSE>`_) with open access to ​the `source code <https://github.com/AdvancedPhotonSource/GSAS-II>`_.
+GSAS-II is made available for free use (`see license <https://raw.githubusercontent.com/AdvancedPhotonSource/GSAS-II/master/LICENSE>`_) with open access to the `source code <https://github.com/AdvancedPhotonSource/GSAS-II>`_.

 .. tip::
     Please help us by citing:

      .. index:: Citation

     Toby, B. H., & Von Dreele, R. B. (2013).
-"GSAS-II: the genesis of a modern open-source all purpose crystallography software package". *Journal of Applied Crystallography*, **46**\(2), 544-549. ​doi:10.1107/S0021889813003531
+"GSAS-II: the genesis of a modern open-source all purpose crystallography software package". *Journal of Applied Crystallography*, **46**\(2), 544-549. doi:10.1107/S0021889813003531

        Note that some sections of the program utilize externally provided codes or reference later work, with citations provided as they are used. *Please* cite them as well.

-Also, please do sign up for the ​GSAS-II mailing list `see below <mailinglist.html>`_.
+Also, please do sign up for the GSAS-II mailing list `see below <mailinglist.html>`_.
 We add new features to GSAS-II quite frequently, so we may break things from time to time (`see bug reporting <bug.html>`_).
 Be sure to use the ``Help-->Update`` capability frequently to stay abreast of